Are You Walking The Right Way? 5 Suggestions To Follow

 - Start with good footwear.
 Make sure what you are wearing is comfortable and not going to cause you to cut your walk short or leave you suffering afterward.
-If foot pain limits you, make sure your footwear is supportive and stabilizing – this will keep you motivated to commit to a regular walking routine.
+If foot pain limits you, seek out a local running store where the ideal shoe can be evaluated and tested for you, or work with a physical therapist that may assess your gait and determine the potential need for orthotics.

 - Walk with your head erect.
 Look ahead and train your sight 10 to 20 feet ahead of you.
 If you need to check the ground to avoid obstacles, lower your eyes, not your head, and try not to thrust your trunk forward or let your arms dangle listlessly at your sides.